beatgammit/artichoke/README.md

 2. Parse body- best attempt to decode the body (turn JSON string into Go map)
 3. Router- handle special API calls (ends the response if route exists)
 4. Handle static files (always ends the response with appropriate error codes)

-The platform is not meant to be used as a framework by itself, but as a framework to build other frameworks.

 API
 ===